hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_whimsical_tea_party_with_anthropomorphic_animals_695bccbd-d3dd-46e3-82c6-bd6769d9ccfe-0_2.content.md

 # Welcome to our Whimsical Tea Party!

-Step into a world of wonder and delight with our anthropomorphic animal friends.
+Step into a world of wonder and delight with our An<wbr>thro<wbr>po<wbr>mor<wbr>phic animal friends.
 Our wallpaper sets the scene for a magical tea party where anything is possible.

 ## About the Wallpaper